 "Brad is a changed boy since boarding at St Paul's.
 He is a lot more independent and doesn't need to rely on us as much anymore - he has grown up to be a wonderful young man."
-TANYA EDWARDS (Brad's mother) The boys are like your brothers, they always have your back.
+The boys are like your brothers, they always have your back.